evolvingstuff/vdw2/content/posts/dark-skinned-people-higher-risk-of-prostate-colon-and-breast-cancers-yet-again.md

  	<img src="/attachments/d3.mock.jpg" alt="image">

-<a href="/posts/chart-of-vitamin-d-levels-vs-race-april-2013click-here-for-details" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Chart of Vitamin D levels vs race - April 2013|Click here for details">Chart of Vitamin D levels vs race - April 2013|Click here for details</a>
+<a href="/posts/chart-of-vitamin-d-levels-vs-race" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Chart of Vitamin D levels vs race - April 2013">Click here for details</a>

 The health disparity for dark skinned people is almost the same as whites having a low level of vitamin D